platformsh/platformsh-docs/docs/src/environments/_index.md

 ### Workflows

 Since you can customize your [environment hierarchy](#hierarchy), you can create your own workflows.
-You don't have to follow any rules when branching environments.
 You can decide which structure best fits your needs.

 #### Possible approaches